 A Sad Tale of ‘Recapping’

-My customer, Simon, purchased the pair of Accuphase M-60 power amps and enjoyed them for a while, before deciding to have them ‘refreshed’.
-This thought was perfectly reasonable, but unfortunately his first choice of repairer was not.
+My customer purchased this pair of Accuphase M-60 power amplifiers and enjoyed them for a while, before deciding to have them ‘refreshed’.
+This thought was perfectly reasonable, but unfortunately, his first choice of repairer was not.

 Anyway, the repairer decided both M-60’s needed a ‘recap’.
-Recapping seems to be all the rage right now, because some seem to think that it will fix any problem.
-Whilst it’s in-vogue, the average guy reading about this on a forum doesn’t have the technical knowledge, equipment or experience needed to determine if recapping is required.
+Recapping seems to be all the rage right now because some seem to think that it will fix any problem.
+Whilst it’s in-vogue, the average punter doesn’t have the technical knowledge, equipment or experience needed to determine if recapping is required.
 There is also a lot more to consider beyond the state of the capacitors.
 Such was the case with our guitar amp repairer.

 He removed all the vintage, high-quality and electrically perfect Elna capacitors and replaced them with – you guessed it – Jack’con’ and Samxon capacitors!
 I’m not kidding, this guy ripped out premium Japanese parts that have a large bearing on the way Accuphase gear sounds and replaced them with literally the lowest quality parts you can buy – in the world!
-I’m not kidding.
-If he had simply tested them, he would have found they were all electrically perfect.
+If he had simply tested them, he’d have found they were all electrically perfect.

 Trying to fathom the thinking here isn’t easy.
-Imagine you own a car, with four premium tyres with lots of life left on them, and you take it in for a service.
-When you get the car back, you discover that the mechanic removed the expensive tyres with plenty of life left, and replaced them with cheap, shitty Chinese tyres, because they are ‘new’.
+Imagine you own a car, with four premium tyres with lots of life left on them.
+You take it in for a service.
+When you get the car back, you discover they removed the expensive tyres with plenty of life left and replaced them with cheap new Chinese ones.
 Happy?
 I think not.